nathan-ragoobar/Nano-Framework2.0/README.md

 - **GCC** (for compiling C++ code)
 - **Python Libraries**: Install the required Python libraries using `requirements.txt`.

+NB: The following instructions are for Linux based systems.
+If you're on windows the easiest thing is to use run it using WSL.

 ## Installation

 ### Step 1: Clone the Repository
-1.1 Clone all branchs of the repo using the --mirror flag 1.2 Change to the Nano-Framework directory
+1.1 Clone all branchs of the repo using the `--mirror` flag.
+1.2 Change to the Nano-Framework directory.
-1.3 Change to the inference branch
+1.3 Change to the inference branch.
 ```sh
 git clone --mirror https://github.com/yourusername/Nano-Framework2.0.git
 cd Nano-Framework2.0